bdbauer93/FootnoteFormat/README.md

 Changes to This Policy We may update this Privacy Policy from time to time.
 Any changes will be reflected by the "Last Updated" date at the top of this page.

 # Terms of Service
-Terms of Service for FootnoteFormat Effective Date: December 22, 2025
+Terms of Service for Footnote Format

 Acceptance of Terms By installing and using the FootnoteFormat Google Docs Add-on (the "Add-on"), you agree to be bound by these Terms of Service.
 If you do not agree, please uninstall the Add-on.